s6577t/blobject/README.markdown

       => 14232

-Blobject is convenient to creating json payloads too.
+Blobject is convenient for creating json payloads too.
 Blobjects are *freeform* which means you can do this...

     data = Blobject.new